-- The Permanent Resident is a child under 22 years old, accompanying a Canadian- person parent;
+- The Permanent Resident is a child under the age of 22 years, accompanying a Canadian citizen/ permanent resident parent;

-- The Permanent Resident is used on a full time basis by a Canadian business, the Public Service of Canada or the public service of a Canadian province; or
+- The Permanent Resident is employed on a full-time basis by a Canadian business, the Public Service of Canada or the public service of a Canadian province; or

-- The Permanent Resident is a child under 22 years old, accompanying a parent who is used on a full time basis by a company, the public-service of Canada or the public service of a Canadian province and outside Canada.
+- The Permanent Resident is a child under 22 years of age, accompanying a parent who is employed on a full-time basis by a Canadian company, the public service of Canada or the public service of a Canadian province outside Canada.

-A Permanent Resident may drop their status if she/ he does not adhere to the residency duties.
-A starting order might be given, when a Permanent Citizen fails to fulfill their residency duties.
-This order requires that person to leave on Canada.
+A Permanent Resident will be required to drop their status if she/ he does not adhere to the residency duties.
+An order may be issued by the Canadian government when a Permanent Citizen fails to meet the obligations.
+This order requires a person to leave Canada.